0x4447/0x4447-cli-node-hot-pepper/README.md

 WantedBy=multi-user.target
 ```

-Once complete this app will let you know if the process was successful or not.
+Once complete, the app lets you know whether the process was successful.

 # Where are the logs?

-To see the logs of your servers, just run this command: `sudo tail -f /var/log/syslog`.
-Each log entry have the name of the project attached to it.
+Run this command to view the server logs: `sudo tail -f /var/log/syslog`.
+Each log entry has the name of the project attached.

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), where there are additional resources you might find useful or interesting.

 ## Sponsor 🎊